spiffe/spire-controller-manager/migration/README.md

    kubectl delete crd spiffeids.spiffeid.spiffe.io
    ```

 1. Delete the `ValidatingWebhookConfiguration`, `Service`, `Roles`, and other k8s-workload-registrar config.
 Not all of the resources below are applicable for all k8s-workload-registrar modes, so if there's a "not found" message it's safe to ignore.
-In genreal make sure to clean up any Kubernetes Workload Registrar resources aside from the SPIRE Server and Kubernetes Worklaod Registrar itself.
+In general make sure to clean up any Kubernetes Workload Registrar resources aside from the SPIRE Server and Kubernetes Workload Registrar itself.
 Those will be removed below.
    ```shell
    kubectl delete validatingwebhookconfigurations k8s-workload-registrar k8s-workload-registrar-webhook
    kubectl delete service k8s-workload-registrar -n spire